argonautproject/clinicalnotes/source/pages/guidance.md

 * Discrete result information
 * Note types
-* Consistent Client application access to scanned, or narrative-only, reports
+* Consistent Client access to scanned, or narrative-only, reports

 DiagnosticReport is the best choice when a system needs to share discrete information or coded interpretations.
 The DiagnosticReport Resource includes explicit structures (DiagnosticReport.result) to support this information and the entire narrative report (DiagnosticReport.presentedForm).